Search For A Disorder

 Dental anomalies and mid-facial hypoplasia secondary to underdeveloped maxillary sinuses are among the most common systemic features in type 1.
 The nasal root often appears abnormally broad and the lower lip appears to protrude.
 The teeth are frequently small and conical in shape with wide spaces between them (diastema).
 Some teeth may be missing.
 The umbilicus may fail to involute normally and retains excessive, redundant skin that sometimes leads to the erroneous diagnosis of an umbilical hernia for which unnecessary surgery may be performed.
 Hypospadius is frequently present while cardiac defects, sensorineural deafness, and anal stenosis are less common.

 There is clinical and genetic heterogeneity in this syndrome and precise classification of many families remains elusive without knowing the genotype.
-Mutations in at least three genes are responsible and all are are responsible for phenotypes transmitted in autosomal dominant patterns.
+Mutations in at least four genes are responsible and all are are responsible for phenotypes transmitted in autosomal dominant patterns.
 Type 1 discussed here is caused by a mutation in the homeobox transcription factor gene, PITX2, located at 4q25-q26.
 A type of iris hypoplasia (IH)/iridogoniodysgenesis (IGDS) (IRID2; 137600) disorder has been classified separately but is caused by a mutation in PITX2 as well and many cases have the same systemic features.
 Mutations in the same gene have also been found in ring dermoid of the cornea (180550) and in some cases of Peters anomaly (604229).

 RIEG2 (601499) is rare but a deletion of 13q14 has been reported in several cases.
 Mapping in a large family with 11 affected individuals yielded a locus in the same region.
 Clinical signs overlap types 1 and 3 with dental, craniofacial, and ocular features, but with hearing impairment and rare umbilical anomalies.